Duchy of Nassau: Religion

-As a result of the disparate territories that were joined together to form the Duchy, Nassau was not a religiously unified state.
+As a result of the disparate territories that were joined to form the Duchy, Nassau was not a religiously unified state.
 In 1820, the breakdown of religious groups was: 53% United Protestant, 45% Catholic, 1.7% Jewish, and 0.06% Mennonite.
 However, settlements with more than one religion were unusual.
 Most villages and cities were clearly dominated by the members of one of the two major Christian groups.
 As was common in Protestant parts of Germany, the constitution placed the church under state control.
 The Lutheran and Reformed churches agreed to unite into the single Protestant Church in Nassau in 1817, at the Unionskirche in Idstein, making it the first united Protestant church in the German Confederation.

 Even in 1804 there was an effort to establish a Catholic diocese of Nassau, but it was only in 1821 that the Duchy of Nassau and the Holy See came to an agreement on the establishment of the diocese of Limburg, which was formally established in 1827.

 Alongside the actual church policy, there were other points of interaction between state politics and ecclesiastical matters.
 The relocation of a religious society, the order of the Redemptorists, to Bornhofen led to conflict between the state and the Bishop.
 The Redemptorists stayed in Bornhofen.
 The Poor Handmaids of Jesus Christ, founded in Dernbach were another religious society, which soon took charge of care for the sick within the diocese.
 After some initial problems at lower levels, they were tolerated by the government of the Duchy and even tacitly supported, because they had received enthusiastic commendation by doctors.
 In many places 'hospitals' or mobile medical stations were established, the fore-runners of modern Sozialstationen.